Frogner Park: Transport

 Frogner Park can be accessed by different means of public transport.

-Line 12 of the Oslo Tramway and Bus Route 20 both have several stops to the east of Frogner Park; including the tramway stops "Frogner plass", "Frogner stadion" and the controversially named "Vigelandsparken" outside a large gate that is incorrectly believed by many tourists to be the "main gate"; despite the name "Vigelandsparken" is not an official name of the park and was according to the Friends of Frogner Park association chosen because tourists mistakenly believe it to be the name of the park, despite not being used locally.
+The Frogner Line of the Oslo Tramway and Bus Route 20 (Skøyen-Galgeberg) both service three stops to the east of the Frogner Park; Frogner plass, Frogner stadion and the controversially named Vigelandsparken.
+The latter is located in front of a large gate often incorrectly assumed by tourists to be the "main gate" to the park.
+The name "Vigelandsparken" is not an official name of the park and was, according to the Friends of Frogner Park association, chosen because tourists mistakenly believe it to be the name of the park, despite not being used locally.

-Several lines of Oslo Metro have stops near Frogner Park (Majorstuen, Borgen).
+The Oslo Metro also services stations in the vicinity of Frogner Park (Majorstuen, Borgen).